-- 1. Select the Settings icon (). - 2.
+- 1. Select the Settings icon (!.). - 2.
 Select Display and then select SAFE AREA GRATICULES. - 3.
-In the Safe Area Graticules menu, select the safe area element menu to select a color. - Safe Area Action 1 and Title 1
+In the Graticule Colors section, select the colors from the following lists:

-This color is for both the Custom 1 Safe Area Action (solid line) and Custom 1 Safe Area Title (dashed line).

-Safe Area Action 2 and Title 2

-This color is for both the Custom 2 Safe Area Action (solid line) and Custom 2 Safe Area Title (dashed line).
+- Safe Area Action 1 and Title 1: This color is for both the Custom 1 Safe Area Action (solid line) and Custom 1 Safe Area Title (dashed line). - Safe Area Action 2 and Title 2: This color is for both the Custom 2 Safe Area Action (solid line) and Custom 2 Safe Area Title (dashed line). - Picture Center Graticule: This color is for the Picture Center Graticule. - AFD Graticule: This color is for the AFD frame.

-Picture Center Graticule

-This color is for the Picture Center Graticule.

-AFD Graticule

-This color is for the AFD frame.

-Set Trace and Graticule Intensity
+Configure Trace and Graticule Intensity